RoboCup-SSL/grSim/README.md

 grSim
 =====

-RoboCup Small Size World Simulator
+RoboCup Small Size League Simulator

 **This is an incomplete README file**